Search within:

 If you know or suspect that university property or a privately-owned device containing university data has been lost or stolen promptly contact the campus police department, with any identifying information such as make, model, and identifying stickers.

-To prevent unauthorized access to your data and accounts, you should change your access passwords as soon as possible, since most mobile devices store passwords so that mobile apps can automatically access remote computer applications without a prompt for user name and password.
+To prevent unauthorized access to your data and accounts, you should change your access passwords as soon as possible, since most mobile devices store passwords so that mobile apps can automatically access remote computer applications without a prompt for username and password.

 Definitions

 Personally Identifiable Information (PII): any information that can be used to identify, contact, or locate an individual, either alone or combined with other easily accessible sources.
-Examples of data elements that can be classified as PII include, but are not limited to, fingerprints or other biometric data, email address, telephone number, or social security number.
-Such data elements can be found in sources such as medical, educational, financial and employment information.
+Examples of data elements that can be classified as PII include, but are not limited to, fingerprints or other biometric data, email address, telephone number, birth dates, or social security number.
+Such data elements can be found in sources such as medical, educational, financial, and employment information.

 Secure Sockets Layer (SSL) certificates: sometimes called digital certificates, are used to establish an encrypted connection between a browser or user’s computer and a server or website.
 The SSL connection protects sensitive data from being intercepted from nonauthorized parties during the session.